 To improve your sending reputation:

-If you start emailing your contact list all at once with no sending strategy, it's likely your email campaigns will be sent to your contacts' junk folders.
+If you start emailing your contact list all at once with no sending strategy it's likely your email campaigns will be sent to your contacts' junk folders.
 Fixing this can be hard and sometimes costly, and it means your intended contacts won't see or interact with your email campaigns.
 This causes a loss in revenue.
-In order to maximise the chances of your success, you need to start small with a few hundred subscribers and follow these guidelines:
+In order to maximise the chances of your success, you need to start small with your most engaged subscribers and follow these guidelines: